dnaHunter/dts-frontend/README.md

 # DTS-Frontend

-This is the frontend repository for the
+This is the frontend repository for my DTS interview test by Daniel Aston.
+This is paired with the backend repository which can be found [here](https://github.com/dnaHunter/dts-api).

 ## Installation